dhairyagothi/100_days_100_web_project/README.md

 DAY-14.]
 FILE UPLOADER-->( to use this file uploader you need to first clone this repo ->open folder file_uploader npm i -> npm run start -> open http://localhost:3000/file -> fill all thing and submit file and open your clone folder -> uploads you will see file . that's it all set.
 DAY-15.]
 PROGRESS-BAR
 DAY-16.]
 SCROLL-BAR-CSS
 DAY-17.]
 SLIDER USING SWIPER API
+DAY-18.]
+CAROUSAL SOLAR SYSTEM